buksgt/horned-beasts/README.md

 Actual time needed to complete: 2.5hrs

+### I did something weird.
+    Now the repo will not 'git add .'
+I don't know why... all I did was update the README.md and I don't know what is wrong.

 ## Credit and Collaborations
 Credit to Tammy Do for patiently guiding me through the first three labs.
 ChatGPT for sytntax and debugging.